-Read the following passage and answer the questions based on it.
+Directions: Read the following passage carefully and answer the questions that follow.

-Correct answer is option 'B'.
+Correct answer is option 'D'.
 Can you explain this answer?